 To start investing as a beginner, you need to:

-Some of the most popular ways to multiply or grow your money in the short time include:
+While short-term investing typically involves balancing risk and return, some popular ways to grow your money in the short term include:

 Overview